cassiavb/PrefNet/README.md

 ### Wavfiles

-Should be located in:
+Should be located in (all files should be sampled at 16kHz):

 data_dir/processed/wav16k/

-should be named: EXXX___sentence___system.wav
+all files should be named following: EXXX___sentence___system.wav

-XXX is a unique number that identifies the experiment (listening test)
+XXX is a unique number that identifies the experiment (listening test).

 ### Score files (one file per experiment)